AndreassOlsson/drone-anomalydetection/README.md

 # drone-anomalydetection
 Anomalydetection on drone footage.
-The problem has been split into multiple subproblems and the implementation on the final dataset is in progress...
+The problem has been split into multiple subproblems and the final implementation of the model on the real dataset is in progress!